GSA/ficam-management/_governance/01_esc.md

 - Senior Agency Official for Physical Security (SAOPS)
 - Agency component organizations that manage ICAM programs and capabilities

-The ESC charter should specify the group's authority to enforce changes, when necessary, to align ICAM technology, policy, and execution with your agency's overall mission.
+The ESC specifies the group's authority to enforce changes, when necessary, to align ICAM technology, policy, and execution with your agency's overall mission.

 ## Roles and Responsibilities

-Create a charter to govern the roles and responsibilities of your ESC.
-The ESC is typically responsible for the following functions:
+We recommend you create a charter to govern the roles and responsibilities of your ESC.
+The ESC typically performs the following functions:

-- Review and approve the program business architecture.
+- Reviews and approves the program business architecture.
-- Ensure proper resource allocation to ICAM programs and projects.
+- Ensures proper resource allocation to ICAM programs and projects.
-- Provide input for, or participate in, the critical development stages of the ICAM program.
+- Provides input for, or participates in, the critical development stages of the ICAM program.
-- Provide strategic guidance for cost, schedule, performance, and technical solutions to ensure program success.
+- Provides strategic guidance for cost, schedule, performance, and technical solutions to ensure program success.
-- Provide direction and counsel to the ICAM Program Management Office (PMO).
+- Provides direction and counsel to the ICAM Program Management Office (PMO).
-- Establish cross-team collaboration to provide guidance, identify common agency challenges, establish best practices, and share solutions.
+- Establishes cross-team collaboration to provide guidance, identify common agency challenges, establish best practices, and share solutions.
-- Take responsibility for overall stakeholder management, including stakeholders inside the agency, in other federal agencies, and outside the federal government.
+- Takes responsibility for overall stakeholder management, including stakeholders inside the agency, in other federal agencies, and outside the federal government.
-- Create and approve a process to review ICAM program changes and resolve disputes between ICAM and individual program offices.
+- Creates and approves a process to review ICAM program changes and resolve disputes between ICAM and individual program offices.
-- Report on program status to oversight organizations, such as the Office of Management and Budget (OMB), Office of Inspector General (OIG), and Government Accountability Office (GAO).
+- Reports on program status to oversight organizations, such as the Office of Management and Budget (OMB), Office of Inspector General (OIG), and Government Accountability Office (GAO).
-- Review post-implementation evaluations to ensure that ICAM services and programs meet forecasted benefits and outcomes.
+- Reviews post-implementation evaluations to ensure that ICAM services and programs meet forecasted benefits and outcomes.

 ## Component Governance